JakobBD/pounce/doc/200_features.md

 Different parts of a simulation can be run on different machines.
 For example, the main simulation can be run on a cluster and post-processing on a local machine.

+## Random distributions

+PoUnce allows an infinite number of independent random input parameters, whose distributions can be chosen individually.
+Currently, normal and uniform distributions are featured.

 ## Extension

-Due to its strictly modular design, the framework can be easily extended by new options for these modules, if, for example, a new HPC cluster is present.
+Due to its strictly modular design, the framework can be easily extended by new options for each of these modules, if, for example, a new HPC cluster is present.